 24-120 Kazimierz Dolny

 Tel: +48 (0) 81 881 08 94 Mobile: +48 692 578 677

-Both of the town’s Jewish cemeteries (Old Cemetery dating to 17th century and New Cemetery established in 1851) were destroyed by the Nazis.
-In the 1980s, a striking Holocaust Memorial in the form of a wall of recovered gravestone fragments split by a jagged crack was erected amid the remnants of the New Cemetery, on the road to Opole Lubelskie.
+In the 1980s, a striking Holocaust Memorial in the form of a wall of hundreds of recovered gravestone fragments and split by a jagged crack was erected amid the remnants of the New Cemetery.

-The Kazimierz Dolny Goldsmith Museum includes items of Judaica.
-Other branches of the town’s Nadwislanskie Museum also present material on local Jewish heritage, including photographs and fragments of gravestones.
+The Kazimierz Dolny Goldsmith Museum, a branch of the town’s Vistula region Nadwislanskie Museum, includes items of Judaica.
+Other branches of the town museum also present material on local Jewish heritage, including photographs and fragments of gravestones.